vknyvz/volkanandjennifer.com/README.md

 #### Technology ####
   - Written for LAMP environment. <br>
-  - OO PHP5, Zend Framework, jQuery. <br>
+  - OO PHP5, MySql, Zend Framework, jQuery. <br>

 #### Features ####
       - Application has an admin panel which controls the front-end.